oddbird/oddsite/content/2016/09/30/cssconf.rst

 to computer science curriculum across demographics.

-I didn't get good notes on his overview of PhantomJS, but there were a few philisophical points that stood out:
+I didn't take thorough notes on his overview of PhantomJS, but there were a few philisophical points that stood out:

 - Test everything